The Egyptian Ministry of Interior reveals the cause of the fire in Abu Sefein Church

 In a statement, the Ministry of the Interior stated: “The security services were informed at approximately 9:00 am today, corresponding to the 14th of this month, that a fire had occurred inside the Abu Sefein Church in the Western Munira area in Giza.”

-He added: “Immediately, the civil protection forces moved and the fire was brought under control, and the injured and the dead were evacuated and taken to hospitals, and the fire resulted in the injury of two officers and 3 members of the civil protection forces.”
+He added: “Immediately, the civil protection forces moved, and the fire was brought under control, and the injured and the dead were evacuated and taken to hospitals.
+The fire resulted in the injury of two officers and 3 members of the civil protection forces.”

 He continued: “The examination of the forensic evidence revealed that the fire broke out in the air-conditioning on the second floor of the church building, which includes a number of classrooms as a result of an electrical fault, and this led to the emission of a thick amount of smoke that was the main cause of injuries and deaths.”